alexpython1988/PythionTravisCIPractise/README.md

 # PythonTravisCIPractise

 ## This is a repo for practising nose testing and how to integrate python test with Travis CI

+###### caution: the default mongodb version in Travis CI is 2.2, we have to manurally modify the mongodb version